 Me vs. the Cockroach

 I have to say that cockroaches are a daily occurrence in these parts.
 You can see them scuttling across the sidewalks or legs-side-up on the stairs.
-We have tried so many methods to evict them from our apartment, yet they always leave something behind–its shell, a nest, a lone survivor scampering.
+We have tried so many methods to evict them from our apartment, yet they always leave something behind–their exoskeletons, a nest, a lone survivor scampering.

 I don't doubt that they will far outlive us.
 They are incredibly resilient and make homes out of anything, anywhere.
 They are the past and future of this planet.

 Just recently I found one in my purse.
 Actually, it was the second time one had taken refuge there, but I'm not sure it was the same roach.
-I imagine it crawled in m,y purse because I often leave it on the floor.
+I imagine it crawled into my purse because I often leave my bags on the floor.
 I have to applaud this insect on its ingeniousness.
 Would I have thought that a pocket in a purse could double as a hiding place?

 Of course, that wasn't my first thought upon meeting the roach.
-Wonderment set in after the screaming and tarantella-type dance.
+Wonderment set in after the screaming and tarantella-type dance had died down.

 "Get it off, get it off!"
 I called out.
 But there was no one to save me.